IBM/janusgraph-utils/README.md

 * Load a graph schema from json
 * Import graph data in csv files into JanusGraph database
 * Query and update graph data using Console and REST API
-* Setup and configure a scalable JanusGraph system
+* Setup and configure a distributed JanusGraph system

 ![](doc/source/images/architecture.png)